fgero/dhcpv6-mod/CONFIGURE.md

 If you are not using Orange France, your ISP has probably different requirements, so you can customize how dhcpv6-mod generates the DHCP V6 options, and for that you need to update the configuration file located in `/data/local/etc/dhcpv6.conf`.

-> **WARNING** : no NOT modify `/data/dhcpv6-mod/dhcpv6-orange.conf`, only use `/data/local/etc/dhcpv6.conf` if you want to provide your own DHCPv6 options.
+> **Warning** Do no NOT modify `/data/dhcpv6-mod/dhcpv6-orange.conf`, only use `/data/local/etc/dhcpv6.conf` if you want to provide your own DHCPv6 options.

 ## Table of Contents